weienwong/nodejs-social-hour/09-18-16-code-challenge.md

 #### Nightmare Level
-OAuth and pull issues from a private repository. _I'd recommend creating a personal private repository and adding issues for this challenge, this way you do not expose private information._
+Pull issues from a private repository.
+You will need to be authenticated in order to do this.
+There are a couple ways to do this, the trickiest is OAuth.
+You will need admin repository privileges.
+I would recommend creating a personal private repository and adding issues for this challenge, _this way you do not expose private information._

 ### Done